Leadership and Volunteer Opportunities

 For more information visit: suu.edu/gha

-Do you want to volunteer?
 Do you wonder how you can get involved and give back to your community?
 Do you need community service to boost your scholarship resume?
 Volunteering is a great way to gain experience, help your community, and become more #CollegeandCareerReady

 In addition to connecting Utah families with services, Utah 211 also helps connect people with volunteers and volunteer opportunities.